MicrosoftDocs/security/security-docs/Securing-Artificial-Intelligence-Machine-Learning.md

     2. Over time, this expertise will build up within engineering groups organically, as it did with traditional security expertise over the past 10 years.

 2. Training could be developed which empowers enterprises to deliver on goals such as democratizing AI while mitigating the challenges discussed in this document.
-    1. AI-specific security training ensures that engineers are aware of the risks posed ***<span class="underline">to</span>*** their AI and the resources at their disposal.
+    1. AI-specific security training ensures that engineers are aware of the risks posed __to__ their AI and the resources at their disposal.
 This material needs to be delivered in conjunction with current training on protecting customer data.
     2. This could be accomplished without requiring every data scientist to become a security expert – instead, the focus is placed on educating developers on Resilience and Discretion as applied to their AI use cases.
     3. Developers will need to understand the secure “building blocks” of AI services that will be reused across their enterprise.
 There will need to be an emphasis on fault-tolerant design with subsystems which can be easily turned off (e.g. image processors, text parsers).